Morality. Absolute or Relative

 - Marriage.
 Mormons and polygamy, gays and historical definitions of marriage as between a man and a woman lead to various decisions about what is a legitimate and illegitimate marriage.

 - Spiritual Honor.
 Burial rights.
-Antigone, who wants to honor her brother and the government who uses its power to enforce the official morality.
+Antigone, who wants to honor her brother, clashes with her government that uses its power to enforce official burial protocol.

 - Contentious arguments on abortion issues dominated in my first philosophy class in 1970.
 That firestorm still rages.
 It is moral question, but some want to use their relative personal morals while others believe that an absolute moral decision exists for everyone.
-However, declaring that personhood at starts at conception would have far-reaching implications that could make stillbirths murders.
+However, declaring that personhood at starts at conception would have far-reaching implications that could make stillborn births murders.

 It’s essential to understand that there are relative and absolute moralities contending in our decision-making.
 Which shall rule—relative personal conscience or absolute societal dictates?